-Paul has so far described his bleak situation, then referred to Christ's mistreatment leading to His death, and then ultimately to Christ's exaltation by God.
+Paul has so far described his bleak situation, he then referred to Christ's mistreatment leading to His death, and then ultimately to Christ's exaltation by God.
 What now awaits Paul, and every believer who remains faithful to Christ, despite persecutions, is eternal glory!
-Yet, there was a certain apprehension that came from following a Saviour at a time when to do could mean death.
+Yet, there was a certain apprehension that came from following a Saviour at a time when to do so could mean death.

-- 1. What two emotive words does Paul use in Philippians 2:12 to describe how the Philippians might have felt in following Christ at the time they were living? - 2.
-Even in the midst of this, what assurance did Paul provide these believers in Philippians 2:13?

-Paul has modelled to the Philippians how a believer faces up to persecution and looming martyrdom.
-So, he tells them, once they have "worked out" the possible implications of following Christ, don't grumble or complain when cost of following Christ becomes high (Phil.
+the Philippians might have felt in following Christ at the time they were living?
+Even in the midst of this, what assurance did Paul provide these believers in Philippians 2:13? has modelled to the Philippians how a believer faces up to persecution and ning martyrdom.
+So, he tells them, once they have "worked out" the possible ications of following Christ, don't grumble or complain when the cost of wing Christ becomes high (Phil.
 2:14).

-- 3. In considering the context of what Paul told the Philippians in chapter 2 verse 14, how does it reflect on the things that we grumble and complain about today?
-Discuss. - 4.
+In considering the context of what Paul told the Philippians in chapter 2 verse 14, how does it reflect on the things that we grumble and complain about today?
+Discuss.
 Read Philippians 2:15.
-What did Paul say the effect on outsiders would be if the believers genuinely lived like this?
+What did Paul say the effect on outsiders would be if the believers genuinely lived like this? )

-The key, Paul seems to have said, for any believer about to suffer for their faith in Christ was to hold fast to the Scriptures - the Word of Christ (Phil.
+The key, Paul seems to have said, for any believer about to suffer for their faith in Christ, was to hold fast to the Scriptures - the Word of Christ (Phil.
 2:16).
-We may not be facing the threat of martyrdom that believers in the first century did, but we too ensure that we are also holding fast to God's Word by reading it everyday and allowing it to speak to our souls.
+We may not be facing the same threat of martyrdom that believers in the first century did, but we too are to ensure that we are also holding fast to God's Word by reading it everyday and allowing it to speak to our souls.